rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 I will argue that the pragmatic empirical mindset is also dominant.

 What the others mean, how they reason, or what is important to them are the contexts in human communication.
 Communication without the basis of common interest is hard.
 Good communication requires an effort of understanding these contexts (we call it finding a common language).
 IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (especially about FP).
-In this post I will try to present my honest opinions about the empirical and deductive mindsets.
-You may disagree with my opinions, please let me know if you do.
+In this post I will present my observations about the empirical and deductive mindsets.
+You may disagree with me, please let me know if you do.
 The point is to get these contexts right, or at least to have all of us think about them a little.

 Fairness and lack of bias are rare but beautiful if encountered in human interactions.
-At my current work I mostly use Haskell and I am interested in functional programming, thus, this post is likely to have some unintended bias.
+At my current work I mostly use Haskell and I have been interested in functional programming for a long time, thus, this post is likely to have some unintended bias.
 Also, these are my opinions, not an attempt at a scientifically sound reasoning.

 I have not found much discussion about this, I am not following academic research in any related area.
 The topic of [_add_blank_target empirical software engineering](https://en.wikipedia.org/wiki/Empirical_software_engineering) is relevant to programming and the empirical method, but is not really what I will talk about.